Draw Me a Flower: Processing and Grounding Abstraction in Natural Language: Data Collection and Curation

-\paragraph{Annotation Costs} We used Amazon Mechanical Turk (MTurk) to recruit English-speaking workers for this study.
-Participants in the Data Collection rounds were paid higher rates than the Pilot and Recruitment stages.
-The payments for both Data Collection rounds were \$1.5 and \$0.5 for Instructors and Executors HITs, respectively.\footnote{We never rejected results or blocked workers.
-Rather, we used carefully designed qualifications as part of our controlled data collection methodology (Section~\ref{sub-sec:data collection}).}
+\paragraph{Annotation Costs} We used Amazon Mechanical Turk to recruit English-speaking workers for this study.
+Participants in the data collection rounds were paid higher rates than in Pilot and Recruitment.
+The payments for {\em Collection} and {\em Verification} were \$1.5 and \$0.5 respectively.\footnote{We never rejected results or blocked workers.
+Rather, we used MTurk qualifications as part of our controlled data collection methodology described here.}